lotsopa/Savvy/README.md

 5. Open the Solution in your favourite IDE and press the compile button.

+## Important
+As of Version 2.0 the Savvy Standalone Project also depends on the wxWidgets GUI library.
+The library itself is included in the ext folder, however it is only compiled for Windows 32-bit and Visual Studio 2013.
+If you wish to compile the Savvy Standalone Version on another OS or with a different compiler, you must replace the provided wxWidgets with a compiled version for your particular Compiler/OS.

 # Project Breakdown
 After you've opened the solution, you should see three projects: Sample, Savvy and Savvy Standalone.